 One way to avoid becoming a revenge porn statistic is to maintain plausible deniability.
 If you must send sensitive images over the internet, blur out your face so you cannot be easily identified.
 Equally, obscure on any distinctive marks, such as unique tattoos, that ensure you would be recognised.

-Never assume that deleting a message you have sent and removing any images from your device eradicates all trace.
+Never assume that deleting a message you have sent and removing any intimate images from your device eradicates all trace.
 For Android users, images are invariably backed up to Google Photos. iCloud offers the same service for Apple loyalists.
 Your messaging app of choice may also automatically back up images.

 Deactivate these settings before taking explicit photographs, and certainly before sending the material to somebody else.
 You cannot be certain that the recipient has done the same, so there are no guarantees.
 At the very least, though, this will protect your cloud drive from hackers.